Share

 During this period, a wormhole posed a great threat to its host system — if it were destroyed, or used by an attacking fleet seeking to annex the system.
 But, of course, the Lightways themselves were not free of danger.
 At the height of the war, the Solar Dominion colony of Urizen was destroyed by Cyberian virchwars that arrived disguised as allies and then began releasing waves of viruses.
 Similar attacks damaged dozens of other systems.

 In recognition of these attacks, there was a move towards Lightway neutrality during the ComEmp.
-"Innkeeper" AIs, loyal only to the Lightways themselves, were created to administer the relay stations.
-They checked incoming transmissions scrupulously for possible infection vectors.
+"Innkeeper" Software, loyal only to the Lightways themselves, was created to administer the relay stations.
+The software checked incoming transmissions scrupulously for possible infection vectors.
 Additional measures for security and safety were added gradually.
 With this move, the Lightways became a semi-independent entity, and almost a minor polity unto themselves.
 Some 65% of Lightway stations in the Terragen Sphere now use the Innkeeper system.

 Optical Phased Array on Tethys